RockefellerArchiveCenter/docs-guide/add-content.md

 3. Format the name using lowercase letters and dashes between words "short-name" (e.g. processing-manual).
 4. Add a short description of the documentation.
 5. Choose to make the repo public or private based on its pre-approved designation (see the [Rockefeller Archive Center Documentation Site Content Approval Policy](http://docs.rockarch.org/docs-policy/)).
-6. Using the template will add all the [required files](#required-files) that can now be edited in the new repository as necessary.
+6. Using the template will add all the [required files](#required-files) to the repository.
-7. Create a branch called `development` in the target repository.
+7. Create a branch called `development` in the new repository.
-8. Edit the template files and add any new content to the `development` branch using short, descriptive commit messages that describe the changes like "add config values," "fix typo," or "change template text".
-Use this descriptive commit message instead of the default "update [file]" message provided in GitHub.
+8. Working in the `development` branch, edit the template files and add any new content.
+Use short, descriptive commit messages that describe the changes like "add config values," "fix typo," or "change template text".
+Use descriptive commit messages instead of the default "update [file]" message provided in GitHub.
-9. When you are ready to preview the documentation on the [development site](https://docs-internal.dev.rockarch.org/), ask a member of the Docs Team to add the documentation to the [docs-build repositories.yml](https://github.com/RockefellerArchiveCenter/docs-build/blob/base/repositories.yml).
+9. To preview the documentation on the [development site](https://docs-internal.dev.rockarch.org/), ask a member of the Docs Team to add the documentation to the [docs-build repositories.yml](https://github.com/RockefellerArchiveCenter/docs-build/blob/base/repositories.yml).
 If the documentation is not approved for the public site, it will be added only under the `private` list in the `repositories.yml` file.
 If it is approved to be public, it will be added under both the `private` and `public` list.
 Documentation should be added to the `repositories.yml` file as `RockefellerArchiveCenter/(name of the documentation)`.
+10. Preview the documentation on the [RAC development site](https://docs-internal.dev.rockarch.org/).
+A new commit to the `development` branch in GitHub will trigger the development site to update.

 ## Review and Add Content to the Production Site

-1. Preview the documentation on the [RAC development site](https://docs-internal.dev.rockarch.org/).
-A new commit to the `development` branch in GitHub will trigger the development site to update.
-2. To get content on the production site, submit a pull request to merge `development` to the `base` branch of the GitHub repo.
+2. To add content to the production site, submit a pull request to merge `development` to the `base` branch of the GitHub repo.
 3. For technical review of configurations or Markdown, request a member of the Docs Team to review the pull request.
 4. As per the [Content Approval Policy](https://docs.rockarch.org/docs-policy/), the relevant Assistant Director and Program Director should review public documentation in the format they prefer.
-5. Once a pull request is approved, merge the `development` branch into the `base` branch.
+5. Once the pull request is approved, merge the `development` branch into the `base` branch.
 The merge action will trigger the production site to add the new documentation to [docs.rockarch.org](https://docs.rockarch.org) for public access, or [docs-internal.rockarch.org](https://docs-internal.rockarch.org) for internal-only access.

 ## Required Files
 The template repository already includes these files, which can be edited as necessary for a particular set of documentation.